learn-co-curriculum/uci-mod-3-tic-tac-toe-with-ai-project/README.md

 > worked in previous labs, the expectations in _this_ lab are higher!
 This is
 > true to real-life development as well: as our programs get more sophisticated,
 > the code we used to rely on is no longer appropriate.

-## Working together

-Working on a software project with another person is not something to be taken lightly.
-While you are a fantastic solo coder, software development is often a collaborative activity.
-Just like anything else, there is skill in collaborating on code.
-In the end, collaborating with another person boils down to three different styles:

-- Pair - Pair the entire time working linearly together
-- Pass - Each person completes 1 requirement and then passes the project to the other person
-- Parallel - work on different parts at the same time by agreeing on interfaces and stubs and meeting in the middle
-  - Person A codes the board and the human player class
-  - Person B creates the game engine, expecting a working board and player with stubs
-  - Person A creates the computer player
-  - Work together on the AI (It's hard)

-Remember!
-The goal at The Flatiron School is not to do, it is to *learn*.
-Make sure you have worked in all three styles of collaboration.
-We want you to learn how the different styles work.
-The most important part is that together you and your partner understand every piece of the code.

-## Requirements

-- Passing Unit Tests
-- 0, 1, or 2-player Tic-tac-toe.
-- Command Line Interface
-- Computer AI

 ## Project Structure